moveworks/developer-docs/plugins/sap-concur-approve-expense-report/README.md

   ![image.png](./architecture.png)

-There are four steps to support Concur Expense report approvals from SailPoint using Creator Studio:
+There are four steps to support Concur Expense report approvals using Creator Studio:

 1. Setup polling for new approvals (by default, every 60 seconds)
     - This is required to retrieve newly submitted expense reports